web3-authn/email-dkim-verifier-contract/email-dkim-verifier-contract/README.md

 # Email DKIM Verifier Contract

-A NEAR contract that uses OutLayer to fetch DKIM DNS TXT records for an email and verify the DKIM signature fully on‑chain.
+A NEAR contract that uses OutLayer to run DKIM verification for email recovery.

 This is a **stateless, global** verifier.
 Other contracts (e.g. per‑user recovery contracts) call it to check `dkim_valid == true` and then apply their own allow‑list / recovery policies.